Breeding cannabis strains, f1 and f2 for dummies

 A term used to describe strains produced by crossbreeding two different “true-breeding” strains.

-True-breeding strains will produce true to type if reproduced from their own seeds, so different generations will share similar characteristics.
+True-breeding strains will produce true to type if reproduced from their own seeds, so different generations will share similar characteristics. be relatively uniform and the resulting seeds genetically stable strain.
 True-breeding strains are either:

 traditional landraces that have only interbred with similar strains and so have almost identical genes